ambianic/ambianic-edge/README.md

 ![Ambianic logo][logo]

 # Project mission

-Helpful AI for Home and Business Automation
+[Ambianic.ai](https://ambianic.ai): Helpful AI for Home and Business Automation

-Local data, custom AI models, federated learning
+[Ambianic Edge](https://github.com/ambianic/ambianic-edge) is designed to run on edge devices such as Raspberry Pi.
+It monitors sensors, cameras and other inputs, passes them through AI inference and makes actioanable observations.

+[Ambianic UI](https://github.com/ambianic/ambianic-ui) is the main user interface to Ambianic Edge deployments.

 # Project Status
-At this time, Ambianic is in active early formation stages.
-Lots of design and implementation decisions are made daily with focus on advancing the project to an initial stable version as soon as possible.

-If you are willing to take the risk that comes with early stage code and are able to dive deep into Python, Javascript, Gstreamer, and Tensorflow code, then please keep reading.
-Otherwise click on the Watch button above (Releases Only option) to be notified when we release a stable end user version.
+Ambianic Edge is in active formation stage sprinting towards its first public Beta.

 # Product design guidelines